Tynab/Ollama-Stack/README.md

 # OLLAMA SWARM
-Ollama and Open WebUI stack with Docker Swarm
+Ollama and Open WebUI stack with Docker Compose.